In this guide

 If you already have a BSN and are moving to Haarlem from another Dutch city, notify the gemeente within five days of moving.
 You can use the online system at haarlem.nl if you have a DigiD.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to prepare your documents before your appointment and avoid the common reason for rejected registrations.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.

 Healthcare & Insurance